-As Broadway and Off Broadway take breathers before the fall rush, August means just one thing for many lovers of New York theater: Fringe Festival 2015.
-More than 75,000 people swarm annually through this sprawling hive of theater and dance, making FringeNYC (as it’s sometimes known) one of the city’s largest events.
-This year’s 19th edition includes nearly 200 offerings by various theater and dance companies, each of which gets just five or six chances to show its stuff.
+As Broadway and Off Broadway take breathers before the fall, August means just one thing for New York theater: Fringe Festival NYC.
+More than 75,000 people swarm annually through this hive of theater and dance, making the Fringe Festival NYC theatergoers’ prime thing to do in summer.
+This year’s 20th edition includes 200 offerings by various theater and dance companies, each of which gets just five or six chances to show its stuff.
 Many of the city’s best Off-Off Broadway venues participate.

-What is the Fringe Festival?
+What is the Fringe Festival NYC?

-When is the Fringe Festival?
+When is the Fringe Festival NYC?

-This year's edition of the New York International Fringe Festival runs from August 14 to August 30, 2015.
-The FringeNYC Encore Series runs from September 10 through October 30 at the SoHo Playhouse.
+This year's edition of the Fringe Festival runs from August 12 to August 28, 2016.

-Where is the Fringe Festival?
+Where is the Fringe Festival NYC?

-Fringe shows are staged at 16 different venues, most of them in the East Village and Lower East Side.
-The FringeNYC Encore Series is entirely at the SoHo Playhouse.
+Fringe shows are staged at numerous different venues, most of them in the East Village and Lower East Side.

 Tickets are $18 per show, and some shows sell out fast.
 A full list of the productions—and where and when they're playing—can be found at the official Fringe Festival website.
-And if you can’t get tickets to a particular show, don’t give up hope: Some of the most popular Fringe plays return in September as part of the FringeNYC Encore Series.
+And if you can’t get tickets to a particular show, don’t give up hope: Some of the most popular Fringe plays return in September and October as part of the Fringe Encore Series.

-Fringe Festival 2015 reviews
+Fringe Festival NYC 2016

-Fringe Festival 2015 coverage
+Archive Fringe Festival coverage

-Past Fringe Festival coverage
+Past Fringe Festival top picks

 Past Fringe Festival reviews